rchui/ptgz/README.md

 The compression process also includes in the \*.ptgz.tar archive:
   1) \*.sh: A tar-compatible single-threaded unpacking shell script if ptgz is not available.
   2) \*.idx: An index file of files contained within the \*.ptgz.tar archive.
 Each file is indexed by its \*.ptgz.tar.gz archive location.
+  3) \*.ptgz.idx: An index of all \*.ptgz.tar.gz archives included that is used for \*.ptgz.tar archive extraction.
-  3) \*.ptgz.tar.idx: An index file from mpitar which lists all of the \*.ptgz.tar.gz archives included in the \*.ptgz.tar archive.
+  4) \*.ptgz.tar.idx: An index file from mpitar which lists all of the \*.ptgz.tar.gz archives included in the \*.ptgz.tar archive and their starting byte location.

 ### Extraction
 1) Single node, single threaded extraction \*.ptgz.idx file from \*.ptgz.tar archive.